pmean/build-website/text/07/BiplotResources.md

 > The singular value decomposition produces linear combinations of
 > observations and linear combinations of columns that represent
 > dimensions of maximal variation (a formal definition of \"maximal
-> variation\" would require matrix algebra).Â  The biplot is a simple
+> variation\" would require matrix algebra).
+The biplot is a simple
 > graphical display these linear combinations.
 The first two or three
 > dimensions of maximal variation often (but not always) capture
 > interesting relationships among the observations and variables in a